Dinner on the Beach and Food From a Farm on The Mountain

 What Makes it Work?

-- Farming-despite its high land values, the island has areas of farmland, where the farmers work its notable, rich volcanic soil.
+- Farming-despite its high land values, the island has areas of farmland where the farmers work in its notable, rich volcanic soil.
 In Hawaii, it is often cheaper to import food than to grow it.
 However, an increasing number of farmers are focused on producing unique local produce you won’t want to miss.

 - Fishing-the state supports deep-sea fishermen and their efficient catching, which can put fish on your table within 24 hours.

 - Ranching is an old Hawaiian tradition.
-Now, an increasing number of ranches are emphasizing grass-fed, and organic beef, lamb, pork and elk.
-The animals avoid the feedlot existence and we avoid the antibiotics of grain-fed beef.
+Now, an increasing number of ranches are emphasizing grass-fed and organic beef, lamb, pork, and elk.
+The animals avoid the feedlot existence, and we avoid the antibiotics of grain-fed beef.
 (See Rosy Tomorrows Heritage Farm for more detail.)

 How It Works On This Restaurant With Its Own Farm

 For Farm to Table dining to work, the restaurants and the chefs need to make changes.
 The supply chain is more complicated.
-When working directly with producers you have more suppliers, not fewer.
-In addition, the chefs can no longer say, I need these few products in constant quantity and when produce is not in season, serve imported food.
+When working directly with producers, you have more suppliers, not fewer.
+In addition, the chefs can no longer say, I need these few products in constant quantity, and when produce is not in season, serve imported food.

 In a restaurant like Pacific ‘O, the chef deals with what is delivered.
 I might make a salad one way on Monday and need to adjust the ingredients a little on Tuesday as new materials are ripe in my garden.
 Cooking in a farm-fresh restaurant requires that same sense of immediacy!

-Chefs seem to take more vertical control, we see Maui’s leading chefs taking the fresh produce grown around them and making their own jams and cheeses, and aging their own meats.
+Chefs seem to take more vertical control; we see Maui’s leading chefs taking the fresh produce grown around them and making their own jams and cheeses and aging their own meats.

 This can affect the Mixologist also.
 The citrus available today can produce a new fresh cocktail offered tonight.